masoncfrancis/urled/README.md

 ## What URLed is built on

 - Go
     - Gin (HTTP web framework)
     - Gorm (ORM)
 - SQLite

 ## Why did you build this?

 I built URLed because I was sick of all the other self-hosted URL shorteners being based on PHP and being hard to set up.
-I wanted a URL shortener I could run from a single executable and self host on super minimal hardware.
+I wanted a URL shortener I could run from a single executable and self-host on super minimal hardware.

 ## Getting Started